-An essential part of implementing the investment strategy is to engage in purposeful dialogue with investee companies, and our Investments Team may utilise the following mechanisms:
+An essential part of implementing the investment strategy is to engage in purposeful dialogue with investee companies, and our Investments Department may utilise the following mechanisms:

 - Meetings with senior management and investor relations personnel from actual and potential investment companies.
-Meetings are held either in person, by conference call or through web-enabled calls; - Attendance at Annual General Meetings, where questions and concerns can be raised if appropriate; - If a concern is identified with investee companies then these may be highlighted by discussion at the weekly internal Investment Administrative Meeting; and, - The provision of open and clear feedback, provided directly to the investee company or through their corporate advisors or in co-operation with other shareholders or shareholder groups (see below).
+Meetings are held either in person, by conference call or through web-enabled calls; - Attendance at Annual and Extraordinary General Meetings, where questions and concerns can be raised if appropriate; - If a concern is identified with investee companies then these may be highlighted by discussion at the weekly internal Investment Administrative or Investment Research Meeting; and, - The provision of open and clear feedback, provided directly to the investee company or through their corporate advisors or in co-operation with other shareholders or collaborative organisations (see below).